Pliva Shuttlecock Fly Tying Tutorial

 Thread: 16/0 Veevus Olive Dun or Blue Winged Olive

-Rib: UTC 70 Denier Fl.
+Rib: Veevus Power Thread 70 Denier Fl.
 Chartreuse

-Wing: Grey Olive or Natural CDC
+Wing: Grey Olive or Natural CDC from Troutline, Nature's Spirit, or 54 Dean St

 Hi-Vis Wing: Fl.
-Pink CDC
+Pink CDC from Nature's Spirit, Fulling Mill, or 54 Dean St

 Glue: Loctite Brush-On Superglue